-- 22 Understanding the mechanisms of alcohol absorption, distribution, and elimination throughout the - body is essential to performing alcohol calculations.
-The following provides an elementary - 24 overview of alcohol pharmacokinetics.
+- 22 The Understanding the mechanisms of alcohol absorption, distribution, and elimination of alcohol - 23 throughout the body must be considered when is essential to performing alcohol calculations.
+It is - 24 expected that persons performing this type of work have a thorough understanding of - 25 pharmacokinetics, along with relevant education and experience.
+The following provides an - 26 elementary overview of alcohol pharmacokinetics.

-25 4.1.2 Absorption
+27 4.1.2 Absorption

-- 26 The absorption of alcohol is a complex dynamic process that begins as soon as drinking begins. - 27 Alcohol is primarily absorbed into the bloodstream through the small intestine, but some - absorption occurs in the stomach and mouth.
-Absorption rates are highly variable and are not - 29 linear.
-Factors such as the presence of food in the stomach, the type and volume of beverage - 30 consumed, other drugs consumed, and the condition of the gastrointestinal tract, can impact - 31 absorption rates.
-Studies support that it can take up to 2 hours to reach the post absorptive phase - 32 after the last drink [2, 3, 5, 6, 10, 12, 13, 15, 22, 30, 32].
-The time needed to reach the peak alcohol concentration - is not the same as the time to reach the post absorptive phase.
+- 28 The absorption of alcohol is a complex dynamic process that begins as soon as drinking begins. - 29 Alcohol is primarily absorbed into the bloodstream through the small intestine, but some - 30 absorption occurs in the stomach and mouth.
+Absorption rates are highly variable and are not - 31 linear.
+Factors such as the presence of food in the stomach, the type and volume of beverage - 32 consumed, other drugs consumed, and the condition of the gastrointestinal tract, can impact - absorption rates.
+Studies support that it can take up to 2 hours for complete absorption to reach the - 34 post absorptive phase after the last drink ^[2, 3, 5, 6, 10, 12, 13, 15, 22, 30, 32].
+The time needed to reach the peak alcohol concentration is not the same as the time to complete absorption.reach the post absorptive phase.

-34 4.1.3 Distribution
+37 4.1.3 Distribution

-4.1.3.1 Alcohol is water soluble and rapidly distributed throughout the total body water by the 35 36 blood supply.
+4.1.3.1 Alcohol is water soluble and rapidly distributed throughout the total body water by the 38 39 blood supply.
 For alcohol, the volume of distribution (Vd) is closely correlated with the total body water (some literature refers to this as rho).
-Numerous factors impact an individual's Vd including 37 38 sex, body mass index (BMI), and age.
-In general, Vd is typically lower for women, obese individuals, and the elderly.
-Numerous publications propose mathematical approaches to estimate an 39 individual's Vd based on certain factors (height, weight, sex), and attempt to provide ranges for the 40 41 Vd of alcohol[4, 21, 26, 29, 31].
+Numerous factors impact an individual's Vd including 40 41 sex, body mass index (BMI), and age.
+In general, Vd is typically lower for women, obese individuals, 42 and the elderly.
+Numerous publications propose mathematical approaches to estimate an 43 individual's Vd based on certain factors (height, weight, sex), and attempt to provide ranges for the Vd of alcohol^[4, 21, 26, 29, 31].
 However, there are significant limitations to these studies.
-For example, the number of participants in many studies is quite small, and the ethnic diversity is often 42 unknown.
+For example, 44 45 the number of participants in many studies is quite small, and the ethnic diversity is often unknown.
 There are also differences in whether Vd or total body water (TBW) were measured.
-43 44 Some involved bolus drinking, while others used a social drinking scenario.
-Alcohol concentration 45 may have been measured in whole blood, serum, plasma, or breath.
-Therefore, it may not be appropriate to directly compare or average these various formulas since they do not all calculate 46
+46 47 Some involved bolus drinking, while others used a social drinking scenario.
+Alcohol concentration 48 may have been measured in whole blood, serum, plasma, or breath.
+Therefore, caution mustit may 49 not be used when comparing, appropriate to directly compare or attempting to average, these 50 various formulas since they do not all calculate the same variable.

-- 47 the same variable. - 48 4.1.3.2 Due to the high variability within the population, the use of a single fixed Vd is - 49 inappropriate.
-Research supports a Vd range of 0.45-0.81 L/kg, or specifically 0.58-0.83 L/kg for - 50 males and 0.43-0.73 L/kg for females (17).
-These values represent a 95 percent range for each data - 51 set.
+4.1.3.2 Due to the high variability within the population, the use of a single fixed Vd is inappropriate.
+Research supports a Vd range of 0.45-0.81 L/kg, or specifically 0.58-0.83 L/kg for males and 0.43-0.73 L/kg for females (17).
+These values represent a 95 percent range for each data

+54 set.

-52 4.1.3.3 Alternatively, an individual's Vd may be estimated using anthropometric calculations calculations estimate the TBW and Vd for an individual and the respective variances (see 5.2.2).
+4.1.3.3 Alternatively, an individual's Vd may be estimated using anthropometric calculations when sex, weight, age (males), and height are known.
+The equations derived by Watson (30) and calculations estimate the TBW and Vd for an individual and the respective variances (see 5.2.2).